The Best Dog Trainers in Buffalo, NY of 2022

-Welcome to the Buffalo, NY Sniffspot top dog trainer list for 2022.
+Welcome to the Buffalo, NY Sniffspot top dog trainer list for 2023.
 This is a list of the top dog trainers in Buffalo based on votes from the Sniffspot community and the general public.
-Over 45,000 votes were used in compiling this list.
+Over 55,000 votes were used in compiling this list.
 We have only included the top trainers with sufficient votes and the trainers are ordered in terms of the number of votes received.
 Trainers that tied are ranked in reverse alphabetical order based on first name.
 All dog trainers on this list are positive reinforcement only, as defined by no force, fear, intimidation, or aversive methods used.
 This list is a subset of the broader Top Trainers in New York list.
+To learn more about our dog trainer contest, feel free to view the dog trainer contest post.

 Dog training is one of the most important activities someone can do with their dog.
 Many come to dog training through a specific issue they want addressed, anything from barking to separation anxiety.
 Some have adopted dogs from animal shelters with an abusive experience and some just have happy puppies looking for everyday life skills.
 Trainers can help with all kinds of specific skills and issues, from leash manners to territorial aggression to anxiety around skateboards to common puppy challenges.
 However, what many discover is that working with a trainer is actually a way for a pet owner to deepen their relationship with their dog.
 The enhanced communication skills that result can increase quality of life, be a rewarding experience, be a social experience and lead to more harmonious relationships.
 Knowing that one’s dog is having a happier life can dramatically improve peace of mind.
 As the saying goes: happy dog, happy life.
 And it extends further than just the dog, to the pet owners.
 Owner empowerment can actually improve the relationship between owners.
 And finding the right trainer can make all the difference in the experience.